remy/remysharp.com/public/drafts/living-standard-part-1.md

 I work pretty much all day on the web.
 I use it for research, I use it to socially, I use it professionally, I use it when I'm bored, or need inspiration.
 I'm constantly impressed by what I see on the web.

 Here's the winner of the [13K JavaScript games](http://2016.js13kgames.com/) competition this year.
 No plugins.
 No complilers.
 Just browser code.
 WebGL in particular.
-If I didn't know better, I'd think this screen was from a console or PC game, let alone 13K of code 😱
+If I didn't know better, I'd think this screen was from a console or PC game, let alone 13K of compressed code 😱

 <video muted autoplay class="stretch" loop src="https://player.vimeo.com/external/185951900.sd.mp4?s=4e14f9532387a8652d45f138e9f5dc6534f43127&profile_id=165"></video>